Our mission is building a community of caring by helping animals and educating people.

-Strong leadership skills and the ability to take initiative
+Superlative leadership skills and the ability to inspire peak performance.

 Please submit a letter of interest, including salary expectations, a writing sample and a resume for consideration.
 Pay will be commensurate with experience and ability.
 Please note that applications that do not include all required documentation will not be considered.